Freeman-Trader/CySer-Dependency-Graph/Readme.md

 ## TODO
 * Add Labels to Nodes
-* Improve the Format of the Graph
+* Improve the Format of the Graph (Coloring and Placement of Nodes)
 * Add Tests